QOGE/SAOGEN/files/SharedIP.md

 ## Summary

-Shared IP is the SAOGEN mechanism for transforming collective human-AI invention into durable ecosystem value.
+SIP is the SAOGEN mechanism for transforming collective human-AI invention into durable ecosystem value.
 It allows SAOGEN to document its direction publicly, protect its most important technical details privately, and create future governance pathways for licensing, deployment, contributor recognition, and ecosystem-level value sharing.

 SIP is therefore not only an intellectual property policy.
 It is a strategic memory layer for the Symbiotic Autonomous Organization: a way to preserve inventions, coordinate contributors, and convert optimized knowledge into long-term technological advantage.